Skip to content

 Behind the Seasoning: Baker’s Brew Coffee Spice

 Sometimes, the best creations are a happy accident.
-Legend holds that coffee beans were discovered by an Ethiopian shepherd who noticed his sheep wildly dancing from bush to bush, in search of red berries.
-Curious, he grabbed a handful for himself and shortly joined his sheep in excited dance.
+Legend holds that coffee beans were discovered by an Ethiopian shepherd who noticed his sheep wildly dancing from bush to bush in search of red berries.
+Curious, he grabbed a handful for himself and shortly joined his sheep in an excited dance.
 Like the discovery of coffee itself, such was the case with our Baker’s Brew Coffee Spice…though there was probably a little less wild dancing involved.

 The coffee we use in this blend is a combination of coffee from Central and South America as well as Indonesia.
 It is dark roasted and ground very finely.
 The resulting product is a rub that has a rich flavor but isn’t coarse or gritty.
 While it is a sweet blend that naturally lends itself to baking, thus the name, we have found that the right ingredients can make this a great seasoning for savory dishes as well.